 Building and maintaining multiple delivery models while controlling costs

 While businesses providing deliveries must work to optimize their customers’ delivery experiences, they also need to reduce related costs in order to maintain a positive ROI.
 Doing so while scaling and expanding to offer a variety of delivery models (planned, on-demand, etc.) creates various problems across different parts of the delivery ecosystem.

-Here are five key steps businesses can take to better orchestrate their last mile logistical operations and address the challenges noted above:
+Below are five key steps businesses can take to address these challenges and orchestrate more efficient last mile logistics operations.

 5 Steps to optimized last mile logistics